SUI Investors Have Opportunity To Lead Sun Communities, Inc. Securities Fraud Lawsuit

 February 10, 2025 lead plaintiff deadline.

-So what: If you purchased SUI securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+So what: If you purchased Sun Communities securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 Why Rosen Law: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
 Many of these firms do not actually litigate securities class actions, but are merely middlemen that refer clients or partner with law firms that actually litigate cases.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm achieved the largest ever securities class action settlement against a Chinese Company at the time.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs' Bar.
 Many of the firm's attorneys have been recognized by Lawdragon and Super Lawyers.

-Details of the case: According to the lawsuit, during the Class Period, defendants created the false impression that they were presenting a complete and accurate picture of SUI's financial reports and accounting pertaining to SUI's projected revenue outlook and anticipated growth.
-At no point did defendants state or even allude to the DH Bingham Farms LLC mortgage, signed by Chief Executive Officer ("CEO") Gary Shiffman, or the multiple undisclosed loans CEO Gary Shiffman received, including one from SUI Board Member Arthur Weiss.
+Details of the case: According to the lawsuit, during the Class Period, defendants created the false impression that they were presenting a complete and accurate picture of Sun Communities' financial reports and accounting pertaining to Sun Communities' projected revenue outlook and anticipated growth.
+At no point did defendants state or even allude to the DH Bingham Farms LLC mortgage, signed by Chief Executive Officer ("CEO") Gary Shiffman, or the multiple undisclosed loans CEO Gary Shiffman received, including one from Company Board Member Arthur Weiss.
 Defendants misled investors by providing the public with materially flawed statements of confidence and growth projections throughout the Class Period, which did not account for these variables.
 When the true details entered the market, the lawsuit claims that investors suffered damages.

 call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.